 When a loved one with dementia stops recognizing us, or responds to us as if we are someone else, it can be both disconcerting and hurtful.
 However, it’s important that we understand what may have caused our loved one to believe we are someone else.
-When we understand the changes in cognition and the perception of reality that occur with dementia, it’s less painful to deal with mistaken identities.
+When we understand the changes in cognition and perception of reality that occur with dementia, it will be less painful to deal with mistaken identities.

-He’s living at some time in the past.
-We know that dementia takes away memory, but do we understand that losing short term memory can move a person’s psychological present ever deeper into the past?
-With the dementia that results with Alzheimer’s Disease in particular, people lose all most-recent short term memories first, so that although they cannot recall the near past, they do recall the distant past.
-What they also lose is knowledge of the appearance of their loved ones as it has changed over the years.
-When knowledge of the past is being wiped out starting with today, then yesterday, then all of last week, last month, last year, it causes the person’s belief of where he is in life to recede ever deeper into the past.
+We know that dementia takes away memory, but do we understand that losing short-term memory can move a person’s perception of “now” ever deeper into the past?
+With the dementia that results with Alzheimer’s Disease in particular, people lose their most-recent memories first.
+Although they cannot recall the near past, they do recall the distant past.
+So they have lost knowledge of how their loved ones’ appearance has changed over the years.

-If your father’s perception of what is the present is now 20 or 30 years in the past, he may see in your face the woman who was his wife and your mother in her earlier years.
-He expects you to still be the little girl he remembers from that time, too.
+If your father’s perception of what is now has dropped 20 or 30 years in the past, he thinks your face is your mother’s—the woman he married in earlier years.
+If so, he’ll expect you to still be a little girl.

 All of us have varying degrees of expertise in the area of facial recognition.
 In Britain, Scotland Yard employs a special unit of super recognizers who can recognize criminals or terrorists in grainy video footage even when they are wearing ski masks.
 Most of us don’t have that level of facial recognition skill, but dementia can affect that area of the brain and take away what skills a person once had.